The King of Queens: Nominations

-Syndication
+Syndication and streaming

-The show has been in syndication on over-the-air stations in the United States since the early 2000s, and is also a mainstay of cable syndication through the channels of Paramount Global (formerly ViacomCBS) and A&E Networks, including Nick at Nite, TV Land, CMT, FYI, Lifetime, and A&E. It has also streamed on Peacock since the service's debut in the spring of 2020.
+The show has been in syndication over-the-air stations in the United States from the early 2000s until its removal in fall 2024, and is also a mainstay of cable syndication through the channels of Paramount Skydance and A&E Networks, including Nick at Nite from January 1 to November 10, 2019, TV Land since October 24, 2011, CMT since 2020, Lifetime from 2019 to 2020, and A&E and FYI in 2022.
+It has also streamed on Peacock since the service's launch in spring 2020.
 Previously, it aired on TBS from September 2006 until September 2019.
-The show has also been a success internationally, both in its original run and in syndication.
+In July 2024, Cozi TV acquired the rights to the show along with Married... with Children and began airing on September 9.
+As of September 2024, the show also began airing on Channel 4 in the United Kingdom, replacing Everybody Loves Raymond.
+Today, the show is streaming on Paramount+, Pluto TV, and Peacock.